Noroff-FEU-Assignments/cross-course-project-kardokiyani/README.md

 ## Built With

-This is the teck stack that I have ued to make this site:
+This is the teck stack that I have used to make this site:

 - [Html]()
 - [CSS]()